Best travel eSIM for Jordan in 2026

 Is there 5G coverage for eSIMs in Jordan?

 5G depends on the Jordanian network the eSIM rides and whether the plan includes it.
 All three operators signed 5G agreements with the regulator in 2022 to 2023, with Orange taking a 5G spectrum licence in February 2023 and Umniah launching its first 5G phase with Ericsson, so coverage is densest around Amman.
-Simscanner does not yet publish a verified per-brand 5G figure for Jordan; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Jordan in the speed section.

 How do I activate an eSIM before arriving in Jordan?